 Consequently, when one is stressed, a whole cascade of inflammatory molecules are produced in response to that stress (among many other disease causing physiological responses); which is important to avoid when suffering from chronic renal failure.

 Rest and relaxation should become a ritual within your day.
-It is needs to be prioritised.
+And it needs to be prioritised.
 Are you thinking of working that extra day?
 Don’t.
 Are you taking a proper lunch break?
 Do.
 Are you doing the things you love daily?
 Please do.

 My best tip to achieve rejuvenating rest and relaxation is to choose activities that cause time to stop.
 When you are lost in the moment, you are doing it right.